enioozaki/project_tennis_ranking/README.md

 Other systems: Use your favorite terminal program.

 #### Copy project

-Unzip the file tennis_ranking.zip to the vagrant directory
+Create a directory called `catalog` and change directory to it `cd catalog`.
+Then unzip the file `tennis_ranking.zip` to this directory

 #### Run the virtual machine
 Using the terminal, type `vagrant up` to launch your virtual machine.